wpengine/headless-docs/CONTRIBUTING.md

 # Contribute to Atlas documentation

-Atlas allows for ANYONE to edit and create documentation for Node Engine, Faust.js, and Content Engine.
+Atlas allows for ANYONE to edit and create documentation for all Atlas products.
 Notably, we love it when users:

 - Find errors or have ideas on how to improve existing documentation
 - Have an idea for NEW documentation that would help other Atlas users